 - Your dashboard will show the new API now available.
 Your Client ID is ready for use!

 - The first step requires you to set the Google Client ID and Google Client Secret at Photonic → Settings → Google Photos → Google Photos Settings.
-Note that if you have already obtained a Client ID for Picasa previously, you can reuse that, but you have to perform the steps documented in the previous section.

 - Next, head over to Photonic → Authentication → Google Photos, then start the authentication: